Story of Sinuhe

 A raised-relief depiction of Amenemhat I accompanied by deities; the death of Amenemhat I is reported by his son Senusret I in the Story of Sinuhe.

-The Story of Sinuhe (also referred to as Sanehat or Sanhath; /egy/) is a work of ancient Egyptian literature.
-It was likely composed in the beginning of the Twelfth Dynasty after the death of Amenemhat I and the ascention of Senusret I as sole pharaoh (i.e. some time after 1971 BC).
+The Story of Sinuhe, also referred to as the Story of Sanehat or Sanhath, is a work of ancient Egyptian literature.
+It was likely composed in the beginning of the Twelfth Dynasty after the death of Amenemhat I and the accession of Senusret I as sole pharaoh (i.e. some time after 1971 BC).
 The tale describes an Egyptian man who flees his kingdom, and lives as a foreigner before returning to Egypt shortly before his death.
 It explores universal themes such as divine providence and mercy.
 The oldest known copy of the text dates to the reign of Amenemhat III, around 1800 BC.
 The work was so popular within Egypt that newer copies have been found ranging up to 750 years after the original.

 The story is known from significantly more primary sources than any other ancient Egyptian literary narrative – at least five papyri and 30 ostraca.
 Most other such narratives are known from one period, whereas Sinuhe spans the Middle Kingdom and New Kingdom.